Nacho369/alx-system_engineering-devops/README.md

-SHELL BASICS
-This is a shell basics task forthe ALX SE Program.
+SHELL BASICS: This is a shell basics task for the ALX SE Program.